phpHavok/cgroups_exporter/README.md

 ## Usage

-To view help, run `./cgroups_exporter -h`.
+To view help, run `./cgroups_exporter -help`.

 ```
-$ ./cgroups_exporter -h
+$ ./cgroups_exporter -help
 Usage of ./cgroups_exporter:
-  -cgroup-spec string
-        path to the cgroup specification file to use (default "/proc/1/cgroup")
   -cgroups-root string
         path to the root of the cgroupsv1 hierarchy (default "/sys/fs/cgroup")
+  -file string
+        path to the cgroup specification file to use if method is file, ignored otherwise (default "/proc/1/cgroup")
   -help
         print usage
+  -method string
+        one of: file, slurm (default "slurm")
   -port string
         the port to listen on (default "9821")
 ```

+The `-cgroups-root` option allows you to change the default location of the cgroupsv1 hierarchy if it happens to be mounted somewhere unusual.
+This can also be handy when using a container in case you want to mount the hierarchy in a different location for the sake of the container.

+The `-method` option specifies which cgroup hierarchies will be monitored.
+Valid options are `file` and `slurm`.
+If set to `file`, the cgroups specification file specified by the addtional `-file` option will be read and used to determine which cgroups to monitor.
+If set to `slurm`, the program will monitor the node for any jobs running under the Slurm scheduler and output labeled stastics for each job over time.

-The `-cgroup-spec` option is the most critical and specifies the path to the cgroups specification file which indiciates which cgroups will be used.
+The `-file` option is only used if the `-method` is set to `file` and specifies the path to the cgroups specification file which indiciates which cgroups will be used.
 These cgroup specification files have a structured format and they're commonly found at `/proc/$$/cgroup` for some process ID `$$`.
 The cgroups specified in the specification file will be tracked by this exporter while all other cgroups will be ignored.
 If you want to track cgroups for two or more different processes, you should run two or more copies of this exporter on different ports.

-The `-cgroups-root` option allows you to change the default location of the cgroupsv1 hierarchy if it happens to be mounted somewhere unusual.
-This can also be handy when using a container in case you want to mount the hierarchy in a different location for the sake of the container.

 The `-port` option allows you to change the port that the Prometheus HTTP server will listen on for requests.
 The default port is recommended unless